-It is important in the foundation stage to give children a broad, play-based experience of ICT in a range of contexts, including outdoor play.
-ICT is not just about computers.
-Early years, learning environment should feature ICT scenarios based on experience in the real world, such as in role play.
+It is important in the foundation stage to give children a broad, play-based experience of computing in a range of contexts, including outdoor play.
+Computing is not just about computers.
+Early years, learning environment should feature computing scenarios based on experience in the real world, such as in role play.
 Children gain confidence, control and language skills through opportunities to "paint" on the whiteboard or drive a remote control toy.
-Outdoor exploration is an important aspect, supported by ICT toys.
+Outdoor exploration is an important aspect, supported by computing toys.
 Recording devices can support children to develop their communication skills.
 This is particularly useful with children who have speech and language difficulties or children who have English as a second language.
-This programme of study will be followed by children who are assessed at P Scale in computing.
+This programme of study will be followed by children who are assessed at working below Key Stage 1.